-- Write the numbers one to twelve around the outside of the spinner, as appear on a clock face.
+Write the numbers one to twelve around the outside of the spinner, as appears on a clock face.
 Spin the spinner to select a time and ask the students what they usually do at that time of day or what they did/were doing at that time yesterday.
 You can vary the tense forms according to the level of your students

-- Write the days of the week around the outside of the spinner.
+Write the days of the week around the outside of the spinner.
 Spin to choose a day and have students whether that is usually a good day or a bad day for them, and why.

-- Write the months of the year around the outside of the wheel.
+Write the months of the year around the outside of the wheel.
 Divide the class into groups and have each group spin to choose a month.
 Groups use their smartphones to find out about three famous people who were born in that month.

-- Divide the board into four using a vertical and horizontal line.
+Divide the board into four using a vertical and horizontal line.
 Write the name of a season in each quadrant.
 Place the spinner in the centre.
 Students take turns spinning to select a season and they write or draw something associated with that season in the quadrant selected.
 When the board starts to get full, discuss what has been written or drawn.
 Students have fifteen minutes to write about their favourite season and what they like about it.